 Most modern shoes have one of three types of closure: lace, velcro, and slipper.
 Lace shoes provide the most customizable fit, allowing the user to tighten different sections of the upper in such a way that conforms perfectly to the user’s foot.
 This can be especially useful as counter to sore feet at the end of a long day at the crag.
 As a counter to this benefit, lace shoes take longer to put on than the other two forms of closure.
 Slipper shoes, on the other hand, are the quickest to take on and off, as the stretchy material conforms to one’s foot without a formal closure.
 This speed comes at a price: when climbing aggressively, slippers may slide or slip in an inopportune way.
 Velcro shoes hit a middle-ground between the two other options.
 Though not as fast to take on and off as a slipper, velcro shoes allow a user to prepare for a climb significantly faster than a lace closure.
 Velcro shoes do have less customization than a lace shoe, which may lead to issues for climbers with abnormally shaped feet.

-The degree of structure, or rigidity, of the midsole helps determine whether a shoe will be more flexible, and therefore better on steeper holds, or more supportive, and therefore better on longer routes.
+The degree of structure, or rigidity, of the midsole, helps determine whether a shoe will be more flexible, and therefore better on steeper holds, or more supportive, and therefore better on longer routes.
 Fully rigid soles can be identified by a full-rubber bottom.
-The rigidity of these soles create a platform for the climber to stand on, making them more comfortable on longer routes or routes where weight is consistently placed on the feet.
+The rigidity of these soles creates a platform for the climber to stand on, making them more comfortable on longer routes or routes where weight is consistently placed on the feet.
 Split soles can be identified by a split between two sections of rubber.
 These shoes are the softest and, therefore, provide the least amount of support to the climber.
 This flexibility allows for precise, technical movement on steep, overhung holds.
 Despite this benefit, the lack of support can cause fatigue on longer routes.
 Partial-split shoes hold the middle ground between these two extremes.
-While not as good as either split or fully rigid soles at their respective benefit, partial-split shoes provide for solid, all-round performance.
+While not as good as either split or fully rigid soles at their respective benefit, partial-split shoes provide for solid, all-around performance.

 The volume of a shoe is very variant depending on the shoe at hand.
 Generally, the taller or wider your foot, the more comfortable you’ll be in a higher volume shoe.
 Due to this, manufacturers tend to make “men’s” shoes higher volume (and generally wider) than “women’s” shoes.
 Therefore, it’s best to ignore the gender assigned to a shoe and instead focus on what shoe fits your fit best.
 Try on both the “men’s” and “women’s” version of a shoe and go with the one that feels like a snugger, but not uncomfortable, fit.